colabois/colabois.fr/README.md

 ### Translation

-You can translate the site in a language using our [Weblate instance](https://weblate.colabois.fr)
+You can translate the site in a language using our [Weblate instance](https://weblate.colabois.fr).

-If you want to add a language that isn't there at the moment, please make an issue
+If you want to add a language that isn't there at the moment, please make an issue.